 Perhaps the most important item which cements our Lions Club is our Club Bulletin.
 Lion Marge Ollis is the Editor of this important publication.
 It is only as good as the information contained in it and Marge relies on the Club members for input of stories, jokes, photos etc. It is your Bulletin and as a "travelling" club, members come across a variety of places, activities, people.
 So please send your photo or photos and a word or two, three or many by email to Marge so we can all catch up.

-Australian Lionsonoz members meet on SKYPE on the third Monday of the month at 6pm for a 6.30pm start Eastern Standard Time.
+Australian Lionsonoz members meet on ZOOM on the third Monday of the month at 6pm for a 6.30pm start Eastern Standard Time.

 Australian Lionsonoz celebrates it's 10th Birthday on 23rd May 2019Australian Lionsonoz was formed March 2009 and was chartered on